Musings on the Honor-Shame Paradigm: An exploration of the Honor-Shame Cultural Paradigm, with a view to appreciating its nuances.

 There is a tendency to get caught up in what “looks like” honor externally and what “seems” honorable to the majority of onlookers, rather than maintaining a constant ideal, an unwavering standard for what constitutes honor, what honor actually and inherently is.

 Humans have limitations: We cannot look in on people’s souls.
-We can read only so deeply into their thoughts and intentions, judging by the outward results, the decisions they make, the actions that they do and words they speak—the actions and words that we are able to see and hear, that is.
+We can read only so deeply into their thoughts and intentions, judging by the outward results, the decisions they make, the actions that they do and words they speak—the actions and words that we are able to see and hear.
 So we speculate based on what we can discern in spite of our limitations.
 Whether consciously or not, whether “with a grain of salt” or not, we do tend to judge by appearances.
-In some cases, because we are limited by our senses—a person’s external comportment, style, clothing, conversation, facial expressions are all we have to go on!
+In some cases, because we are limited by our senses—a person’s external comportment, style, clothing, conversation, and facial expressions are all we have to go on!

 In our technologically advancing world, we have access to all kinds of information, much of which is commercialized and focused on material goods.
 Unfortunately, human nature tends to start thinking about value in terms of possessions.
 If you have things, you must, therefore, be somebody important, someone worthy, someone honorable—and the easy next step is to deem that so-called “honorable” person as someone to be honored.